Niktendo/Medion-S17404-Hackintosh-OpenCore/README.md

 6. Open OCLP-Mod and choose the top-right option (Yes, it's chinese - i've used Google Translate on my phone.).
 7. Choose the first option in the dialog and wait until it's done.
 8. Reboot and check your audio devices in settings.
-9. Optional, but recommended: Mount your EFI partition, edit your config.plist and delete `amfi=0x80` from `NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> boot-args`.
+9. Optional, but recommended: Mount your EFI partition, edit your config.plist and delete `amfi=0x80` from `NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> boot-args`, don't change other settings back.
 Reset your NVRAM afterwards.